surniaulula/wpsso/readme.txt

 = 4.5.1-b.1 =

 (2018/06/13) Updated the SucomNotice class CSS to increase visibility of notifications in the toolbar.
+Updated the metabox tab CSS to better define active / non-active tabs.

 = 4.5.0 =